nv-legate/legate.core/docs/legate/core/source/api/machine.rst

 resource scoping.
 The machine used in a scoping must not be empty; otherwise, an ``EmptyMachineError`` will be raised.

-In case where a machine of the scope has more than one kind of processors, the parallelization heuristic has the following precedence on preference between different types: GPU > OpenMP > CPU.
+In cases where a machine has more than one kind of processor, the parallelization heuristic has the following precedence on preference between different types: GPU > OpenMP > CPU.